The Sacraments of the Church

 Anointing of the Sick

-“By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
-And indeed, she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ.” (see Lumen Gentium 11) The sacrament of Anointing of the Sick has as its purpose the conferral of a special grace on the Christian experiencing the difficulties inherent in the condition of grave illness or old age.
-To inquire about the celebration of the Sacrament of Anointing of the Sick, please contact the Parish Office (by telephone, 518.463.4447, or by email).
+Through the Sacrament of the Anointing of the Sick, “the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
+And indeed, she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and Death of Christ.”
+[See Lumen Gentium 11]

 For more information on the Sacrament of Holy Orders, or to inquire about discerning Holy Orders, please click here to visit the Vocations Office of the Diocese of Albany or speak with Fr.
 David Mickiewicz, Deacon Tim Kosto or Deacon Jim Agnew.